 B. Road Reconstruction Project:

-This project includes full depth reconstruction of the Commonwealth Ave roadway from the railway tracks to the intersection with Laws Brook Rd to address the poor condition of the pavement surface.
+This project includes improvements to the drainage system followed by full depth reconstruction of the Commonwealth Ave roadway from the railway tracks to the intersection with Laws Brook Rd to address the poor condition of the pavement surface and sidewalks.
 The pavement will be reclaimed and regraded to improve surface drainage and rideability.
-A layer of binder pavement will be installed prior to the start of curb work.
+A layer of binder pavement with some temporary pavement markings will be installed prior to the start of curb work.
 The top layer of pavement will be added towards the end of the overall project and this will be followed by pavement markings.
 When CPW is programing road and sidewalk projects, Engineering staff reaches out to utility providers and any known proposed abutting private development to notify them of the future construction and that the roadway would go into CPW’s 5-year Moratorium Street list.
 Projects listed below resulted from this coordination.
 This road project along with other roads in the 2022 Roads Program have been presented to the Public Works Commission and the public via public meetings held during FY2022.

 The paving limits are shown below:

-CMLP will be replacing the existing light pole bases and poles along Commonwealth Avenue.
-The locations of the light poles will be in the same locations as the currently exist.
-The design of the proposed light poles is shown below:
+CMLP replaced the existing light pole bases and poles along Commonwealth Avenue.
+The locations of the light poles were essentially in the same locations as they previously existed.
+The design of the proposed new light poles is shown adjacent.

-National Grid through a Grant of Location Request to the Select Board will transfer all services mains from their existing 4 inch main to the existing 8 inch main and abandon the 850 feet of the existing 4 inch main in place.
-The transfer of services main include the following:
+National Grid through a Grant of Location Request to the Select Board transferred all services mains from their existing 4 inch main to the existing 8 inch main and abandon the 850 feet of the existing 4 inch main in place.
+The transfer of services mains included the following:

 - tie in 4 inch Coated Steel gas main to 8 inch Coated Steel in the intersection of Laws Brook Rd and Commonwealth Ave with approximately 20 feet' of 4-inch Plastic,